Generative AI models capture realistic sea-ice evolution from days to decades: Acknowledgments

-GenSIM is trained with pseudo time steps drawn from a uniform distribution, $\tau \in U(0, 1)$, while the weighting of the loss function is learned alongside the model \cite{karras_elucidating_2022}, effectively reducing the need to tune the training of the generative flow.
-The samples are randomly averaged with window sizes drawn from $(1, 2, 4, 8)$ with probabilities $(0.5\overline{33}, 0.2\overline{66}, 0.1\overline{33}, 0.0\overline{66})$ and randomly sliced into patches with $80\times80$ grid points such that each patch contains at least $10\,\%$ unmasked grid points.
+GenSIM is trained with pseudo time steps drawn from a uniform distribution, $s \sim U(0, 1)$, while the weighting of the loss function is learned alongside the model \cite{karras_elucidating_2022}, effectively reducing the need to tune the training of the generative flow.
+The samples are randomly averaged using window sizes of $(1, 2, 4, 8)$ drawn with probabilities $(0.5\overline{33}, 0.2\overline{66}, 0.1\overline{33}, 0.0\overline{66})$, and subsequently cropped into patches with $80\times80$ grid points, while ensuring that each patch contains at least $10\,\%$ unmasked grid points.
 For the estimation of the loss function, we remove the $8$-pixel border around each patch to obtain a prediction size of $64\times64$.
-In total, we randomly extract eight patches per sample for GenSIM's training.
+In total, we randomly extract eight patches per sample at various averaging scales for GenSIM's training.

-Both models are trained with mini-batches of $32$ samples and the AdamW optimiser \cite{kingma_adam_2017, loshchilov_decoupled_2019} with $\beta_{1}=0.9$ and $\beta_{2}=0.99$ and a weight decay with $\lambda=10^{-3}$.
+GenSIM is trained with mini-batches of $32$ samples and the AdamW optimiser \cite{kingma_adam_2017, loshchilov_decoupled_2019} with $\beta_{1}=0.9$ and $\beta_{2}=0.99$ and a weight decay with $\lambda=10^{-3}$.
 The learning rate is linearly increased from $\gamma_{\mathrm{min}} = 10^{-6}$ to $\gamma_{\mathrm{max}} = 5 \times 10^{-4}$ within the first $5000$ iterations.
-Afterwards, the learning rate is decayed by a cosine until the end of the training: $1 \times 10^6$ iterations for GenSIM and $5 \times 10^5$ iterations for the deterministic model.
-After training, we retain the model that has the lowest validation loss: GenSIM reaches its optimum at the end, while the deterministic model starts to overfit after around $1.5\times 10^5$ iterations.
+Afterwards, the learning rate is decayed by a cosine until the end of the training: $10^6$ iterations for GenSIM.
+As GenSIM is robust against overfitting, we retain the model at the end of the training.
 We track the exponential moving average (EMA) of the model's weights with a decay rate of $\alpha=0.9999$.
 We train the models on data for $1995$--$2014$, giving $913$ iterations per training epoch, while we validate on $2015$.
 The testing period $2016$--$2018$ is only revealed after the training has been finished and used to produce the results in this study.